Damon Wayans Jr.

 Damon Kyle Wayans Jr. (born November 18, 1982) is an American actor and comedian.
-He is most widely known for starring as Brad Williams in the ABC sitcom Happy Endings, for which he was nominated for the Critics' Choice Television Award for Best Supporting Actor in a Comedy Series in 2012, and as Coach in the Fox sitcom New Girl.
+He starred as Brad Williams in the ABC sitcom Happy Endings, for which he was nominated for the Critics' Choice Television Award for Best Supporting Actor in a Comedy Series in 2012, and as Coach in the Fox sitcom New Girl.
 In 2014, he starred in the comedy film Let's Be Cops, and provided the voice of Wasabi in Big Hero 6.

 He is the eldest son of actor and comedian Damon Wayans, and nephew of Keenen Ivory Wayans, Shawn Wayans, Kim Wayans, and Marlon Wayans.

 Early life

-Wayans was born on November 18, 1982, in Huntington, Vermont.
-He is a member of the Wayans family, the son of Lisa Thorner and actor and comedian Damon Wayans.
+Wayans was born on November 18, 1982, in Huntington, Vermont, to Lisa Thorner and actor and comedian Damon Wayans of the Wayans family.
 He has three younger siblings: Michael, Cara Mia, and Kyla.